babacry/babacry.github.io/index.md

 - DO SOME PROFESSIONAL/OTHER READINGS HERE.
 - RECORD SOME INTERESTING THINGS HERE.
 - MAY BE SOME THINKING HERE.
-- WHATEVER, BE MYSLEF, BE FREE...
+- WHATEVER, BE MYSELF, BE FREE...
 [ABOUT ME]({{ site.url }}/about.html)

 ## Recent Articles